ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 <li>The terms that make up the nomenclature used in this work are derived from the definition of MTS and are shown in Table 1 ...</li>
 </details>

 &nbsp;&nbsp;&nbsp; 2.
-Table 1 [with term and meaning columns]: observation, variable, timestamp, label, sample, period, instance and dataset ...
+Table 1 [with term and meaning columns]: observation, variable, timestamp, label, class label, state label, sample, period, instance, type of event, and dataset ...

 #### Types of Instances